Martin Stephen: Career

-As an author

 Stephen is an author of several academic titles on English literature, modern naval history and war poetry.
 The five Henry Gresham novels are crime thrillers set in the London and Cambridge of Elizabeth I and James I. He writes under the name of "Martin Stephen".

-Stroke
+In the early 2000s he advised author Jilly Cooper on school life during research for her novel Wicked!

+Personal life

 Stephen suffered a stroke towards the end of 2005, and wrote about his experiences in a work titled Diary of a Stroke.
 He followed US research that states that if there is a clot in the brain but no bleed into the brain, the brain can be reprogrammed so that speech, writing and physical movement can return nearly to their previous levels.